lauradvall/starter-hugo-academic/content/publication/dubreuil-2020-transcranial/index.md

 publication: "*J31st Annual Meeting of the American Neuropsychiatric Association.
 J Neuropsychiatry Clin Neurosci*"
 abstract: >-
-  *Background* ADHD is a neurodevelopmental disorder associated with significant morbidity and mortality that affects 5% of children, adolescents and adults worldwide.
+  Background: ADHD is a neurodevelopmental disorder associated with significant morbidity and mortality that affects 5% of children, adolescents and adults worldwide.
 Pharmacological and behavioral therapies exist, but critical symptoms such as dysexecutive deficits remain unaffected.
 Objective: To assess